nthnbch/nthnbch/README.md

 I am the creator of [QoQa Beta](https://www.qoqa.ch/fr/posts/5369), where I managed a community of 800+ beta testers.

-Currently a Test Manager at Retraites Populaires and in love with Playwright.
+Currently a Test Manager at Retraites Populaires.